DelNov/T-Flows/readme.md

 behind it or overshoot it, which is precisely the mechanism which makes them deposit on walls of curved ducts.

+Note that, at present, the coupling between the phases is _one-way_: the particles feel the fluid through the forces described below, but the fluid does not feel the particles, as no momentum sources from the particles enter the flow equations.
+That is a sound assumption for dilute suspensions - such as the aerosol flow in this section, in which the volume fraction of the dispersed phase is vanishingly small - but keep it in mind if your application is heavily laden with particles.
+Two-way coupling and particle-particle collisions are currently not implemented.

 ![!](Documentation/Manual/Figures/swarm_particle_physics.png "")

 The figure above summarizes the model.
 Each particle experiences a drag force